wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    ### Victim Ubuntu config

-   This is optional unless you want to confirm a Man-in-th-Middle impact.
+   This is optional unless you want to confirm a Man-in-the-Middle impact.

    Ansible scripts may be used to configure.